Coordinate Waste Contracts to Maximize Waste Program Performance

-- Contracts must specify proper data and reporting be included not only on all invoices but where regulated waste is concerned, in manifest and other billing/tracking documents.
+- Contracts must specify that proper data and reporting requiremenet be included not only on all invoices but where regulated waste is concerned, in manifest and other billing/tracking documents.

 - The contracts should specify performance requirements including data collection, reporting, environmental impacts, training, and education.

 - One of the comprehensive goals of waste stream management program is to reduce waste.
 Ask your integrated waste contractor their can help with source reduction project such as maximizing the recycling of paper products, package reduction, and the use of refurbished and reusable items.